How to use MT5/MT4

 Open the chart of the imported instrument and check if the data has been reflected.

 Next, create other timeframe data based on the 1-minute data.
-Select "Offline Charts" from the "File" menu in MT4.
+Select "Open Offline" from the "File" menu in MT4.

 Select the 1-minute data of the instrument you want to import from the left side of the "History Center" dialog that appears.
 Make sure there is no data in the state, and click the "Import" button below.